 If your ACCUPLACER results have not expired, you should not need to retest.
 Call the Academic Placement & Testing Center at 978-556-3872 to ensure that your placements are up to date or to inquire about using ACCUPLACER scores from another college.

 How can I have my ACCUPLACER Scores faxed/emailed to another institution?

 There is a $25.00 ACCUPLACER Fax/Email Fee for anyone who has taken the ACCUPLACER at NECC and is requesting that scores be faxed, emailed or mailed to another institution.
-To have your ACCUPLACER scores released to another institution click: Request to have ACCUPLACER Scores Released (PDF).
-Please bring your completed form and $25.00 fee, made payable to NECC, by money order only to the Academic Placement & Testing Center in Haverhill, Technology Center, Room TC-128 or Lawrence, Dimitry Building, Room L-200 or mail to:
+To have your ACCUPLACER scores released to another institution complete the Request to have ACCUPLACER Scores Released form and pay the $25.00 fee online, mail-in or walk-in.
+Click here for the instructions to complete this request.

 To have another institution fax your scores to NECC, please have the institution fax your ACCUPLACER scores to: Northern Essex Community College, Academic Placement & Testing Center, Fax number 978-556-3169.
 Read the NECC ACCUPLACER Fax Policy (PDF).

 Do I still need to test if I have taken college courses before?